Zeracesharon/FMS_Wave_Coupling_Mixing/examples/3D_hybridST_5km/README.md

 If you want to run in interactive mode, use: nohup bash single.sh > submit_jobs.log 2>&1 &.
 Modify line 2 of single.sh to change the name of the output folder.

 If you want to submit a batch job, use: nohup bash srun.sh > submit_jobs.log 2>&1 &, which will submit the job defined in job_script.sh.
 Modify lines 5 and 44 to change the output folder name and the archive destination (for the analysis node), respectively.
+Just to remember, when you use single.sh or srun.sh, you need to replace the exe directory for MOM6 or MOM6-SIS2, directory of your archive folder, and directory of the postprocessing exe (ww3_ounf).
+Also, job_script.sh needs to be modified to your account/division information.

 Note that for different hurricane translation speeds, you only need to link the corresponding wind-forcing files (and wave-forcing files, if applicable) into the INPUT/ directory and add them to data_table.